 The festival is an annual event that has been held for over three decades and celebrates an important Canadian tradition – maple syrup.
 Every year, the festival offers many activities like tractor wagon rides, petting exotic animals, and learning outdoor skills with cadets.

-Volunteers play a large part in the success of the festival.
+Volunteers play a major role in the festival’s success.
 All proceeds from the event go towards the community and the maintenance of NVCA’s conservation areas.

-The festival is looking for volunteers to help with parking, interactive tree-tapping demonstrations, overseeing a craft room, bird box building station, button making and more.
+The festival is looking for volunteers to help with parking, interactive tree-tapping demonstrations, overseeing the craft room, bird box building station, button making and more.

 A brief orientation will be provided for volunteers at the beginning of each shift, and lunch will be provided for volunteers working for a full day.